starfi5h/DSP_Mod/BulletTime/README.md

   Note: This function has risk potential, so it's better to test it first.
   - **Fast Main Menu Loading:** Speeds up loading into the main menu by skipping the 3D planet model rendering on the title screen.
   - **Reduce Stuttering:** Includes an option to remove the game's forced garbage collection (GC) when using build tools, which can help reduce stuttering when placing many buildings.
+  - **Save Hotkey:** You can bind hotkeys for immediate save (`KeyImmediateSave`).
+The immediate-save hotkey writes a save instantly and reports the result in the log.
+  - **Customizable Pause Status Text:** The status label shown while in Tactical Pause mode can be changed via `StatusTextPause`, and its vertical position relative to the autosave text can be adjusted with `StatusTextHeightOffset`.

 ## How to Use

 It is recommended to install it through [r2modman](https://thunderstore.io/c/dyson-sphere-program/p/ebkr/r2modman/) or [GaleModManager](https://thunderstore.io/c/dyson-sphere-program/p/Kesomannen/GaleModManager/).

   - **Speed Controls:** Use the buttons in the bottom-right corner to Pause, Resume (or reset to 1x), and Speed Up.
+You can also assign hotkeys (`KeySpeedUp` / `KeySpeedDown`) for the same actions.
   - **Tactical Pause:** Press the `Pause` / `Break` key to toggle.
   - **Bullet-Time Slider:** Open the Performance Statistics panel to find and adjust the World Speed slider.
   - **Background Autosave Toggle:** Open the Performance Statistics panel to enable background autosave on the top-right checkbox.